-Response Rate Study.
 Due to growing problems reaching survey respondents by telephone, NCES has recently shifted its household data collection program from a telephone-based to a mail-based collection.
 The mail-based methodology has been found to yield acceptable response rates for surveys asking about children's education, but is untested for surveys asking adults about their own education and training.
 Thus, the first stage in this strand is to determine whether this methodology is feasible for such a survey.
 For this purpose, GEMEnA has developed the National Adult Training and Education Survey (NATES) questionnaire.
-The NATES is a stand-alone survey that collects in-depth information on credentials related to work—including formal educational attainment, industry-recognized certifications, occupational licenses, and formal apprenticeships—based in part on the developmental work in strands 1 and 2.
+The NATES collects in-depth information on credentials related to work—including formal educational attainment, industry-recognized certifications, occupational licenses, and formal apprenticeships—based in part on the developmental work in strands 1 and 2.
 It also collects detailed information about the education and training in which adults participate to acquire the skills and knowledge needed for jobs, based on the developmental work in strand 3.
-Finally, the NATES includes a set of employment and demographic items derived mainly from existing Census Bureau data collections.
-Because the question-development work in stands 1-3 had not been completed at the time of its implementation, the NATES instrument includes many test and placeholder questions, but the overall instrument is designed to approximate the structure, content, and length expected for a final household survey on adults' education, training, and credentials for work.
+Finally, the NATES includes a set of employment and demographic items derived in part from strand 1-3 work and in part from existing Census Bureau data collections.
+Because the question-development work in stands 1-3 has not been completed, this initial version of the NATES instrument includes many test and placeholder questions, but the overall instrument is designed to approximate the structure, content, and length expected for a final household survey on adults' education, training, and credentials for work.

-The NATES pilot test of the mail-out methodology will examine response rates at both the unit and item level and includes a nonresponse bias study based on in-person interviews with a sample of nonrespondents.
+This NATES questionnaire will be used in a pilot test of the mail-out methodology to be conducted 2013.
+The NATES pilot study will examine response rates at both the unit and item level and includes a nonresponse bias study based on in-person interviews with a sample of nonrespondents.
 On behalf of NCES, the Census Bureau is conducting the data collection, surveying a sample of adults ages 16 to 65 in approximately 10,000 households.

-The schedule for the NATES response rate study is:
+The schedule for the NATES pilot study is:

 |Questionnaire development||Feb.
 2012 – Dec.
 2012|